lauras521/electionAnalysis/README.md

 ###
 * How many votes were cast in this congressional election?
      * 369,711 were cast in this election
-     * This number was determined in a for loop using an iterator to go through all line items in the CSV file and indexing by one each time until it got to the end of the list of ballot IDs.
-You can see this in Rows 43 to 46 of the code linked in the Reference section.
- &emsp; A fo
 * Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
      * 3 counties participated in this election.
 Denver County had 306,055 votes which made up 83% of the vote.
 Jefferson County had 38,555 votes (10%) and Arapahoe County had 24,801 votes (7%).
      * These numbers were determined using a for loop and an if statment to fill a dictionary with data and then extract it out.
 You can see this in Rows 43 to 46 of the code linked in the Reference section.